makerdao/pymaker/README.md

 * `EtherDelta` (<https://github.com/etherdelta/etherdelta.github.io>),
 * `0x` (<https://etherscan.io/address/0x12459c951127e0c374ff9105dda097662a027093#code>, <https://github.com/0xProject/standard-relayer-api>).

-You can find the full documentation of the APIs here: <http://maker-keeper-docs.surge.sh>.

 ## Code samples

 Below you can find some code snippets demonstrating how the API can be used both for developing